-Ans: FBS stands for Form Based Authentication which is a process where a user has to fill all the credentials presented in a custom HTML page.
-If credentials are right as per the web application, then the user gets the access.
+Ans: FBS stands for Form-Based Authentication which is a process where a user has to fill all the credentials presented in a custom HTML page.
+If credentials are right as per the web application, then the user gets access.

 88. How to resolve the issue when no search results are shown for the existing content?